karatelabs/karate/examples/ui-test/README.md

 {"id":7,"result":{"frameTree":{"frame":{"id":"11B3A5ABDEE5802201D84389EE0215B8","loaderId":"D2241AD7B86ED533F095F907A78A1208","url":"http://localhost:52664/page-01","securityOrigin":"http://localhost:52664","mimeType":"text/html"}}}}
 ```

 You can do more, but this should be sufficient for exploring the possible commands and troubleshooting via trial and error.
-And suggest / contribute changes to be made to the code, e.g. the [DevToolsDriver](../../karate-core/src/main/java/com/intuit/karate/driver/DevToolsDriver.java).
+And then you can suggest / contribute changes to be made to the code, e.g. the [DevToolsDriver](../../karate-core/src/main/java/com/intuit/karate/driver/DevToolsDriver.java).